OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 helmet.xframe(‘allow-from’, ‘http://alloweduri.com’); //ALLOW-FROM uri
 ```

-* __X-XSS-Protection:__ This header enables browsers to stop loading pages when browsers detect reflected cross-site scripting attacks.
+- **X-XSS-Protection:** This header enables browsers to stop loading pages when browsers detect reflected cross-site scripting attacks.
 In order to implement this header in your application, you can use the following code:

 ```JavaScript
 var xssFilter = require('x-xss-protection');
 app.use(xssFilter());
 ```

-* __X-Content-Type-Options:__ Even if the server sets a valid Content-Type header in the response, browsers may try to sniff the MIME type of the requested resource.
+- **X-Content-Type-Options:** Even if the server sets a valid Content-Type header in the response, browsers may try to sniff the MIME type of the requested resource.
 This header is a way to stop this behavior and tell the browser not to change MIME types specified in Content-Type header.
 It can be configured in the following way:

 ```JavaScript
 app.use(helmet.noSniff());
 ```

-* __Content-Security-Policy:__ Content Security Policy is developed to reduce the risk of attacks like XSS and Clickjacking.
+- **Content-Security-Policy:** Content Security Policy is developed to reduce the risk of attacks like XSS and Clickjacking.
 Basically, it allows content from a whitelist you decide.
 Other contents from different sources are not accepted if Content-Security-Policy headers are set correctly.
 It has several directives each of which prohibits loading specific type of a content.
-These are connect-src, font-src, frame-src, img-src, media-src, object-src, script-src, style-src and default-src.
+These are `connect-src`, `font-src`, `frame-src`, `img-src`, `media-src`, `object-src`, `script-src`, `style-src` and `default-src`.
 These can be assigned to self, none, unsafe-inline or unsafe-eval.
 You can implement these settings in your application as follows:

 ```JavaScript
 const csp = require('helmet-csp')